Ofisa Tonu'u: Cricket

+He played as a right-handed wicket-keeper batsman.
 In 2013, he was a member of the Auckland Cricket Society Premier Men's Cricket team.
 He still plays for Auckland Cricket Society in annual fixtures.

-In July 2019, at the age of 49, he represented the Samoa national cricket team in the men's tournament at the 2019 Pacific Games.
+In July 2019, at the age of 49, Tonu'u represented the Samoa national cricket team in the men's tournament at the 2019 Pacific Games.
 He made his Twenty20 International (T20I) debut against Papua New Guinea on 8 July 2019.

+On January 18, 2025, Tonu'u became the only player to participate in all 7 matches as wicket-keeper for Team Rugby in the annual Black Clash at Hagley Oval, Christchurch.

+Match Fit

+Tonu'u made his debut for Match Fit: Union vs. League in 2024.
+He was revealed to be at risk of diabetes and high blood pressure.
+On episode 3, he revealed that he travelled to Eden Park to his house in West Harbour, West Auckland on foot.
+At the final weigh-in, he managed to lose enough weight to be out of the danger zone for cardiovascular diseases.
+In the final game, he was named as a hooker for rugby union and rugby league.